seL4/microkit/docs/manual.md

 Microkit programs are a little different to a typical process on a Linux-like operating system.
 Rather than a single `main` entry point, a program has four distinct entry points: `init`, `notified` and, potentially, `protected`, `fault`.

-The individual programs are combined to produce a single bootable *system image*.
+On ARM and RISC-V, the individual programs are combined to produce a single bootable *system image*.
 The format of the image is suitable for loading by the target board's bootloader.
 The Microkit tool, which is provided as part of the SDK, is used to generate the system image.

+On x86-64, the individual programs are combined to produce a capDL initialiser ELF image that is loaded by Multiboot as a boot module to seL4.
+More details in later sections.

 The Microkit tool takes a *system description* as input.
 The system description is an XML file that specifies all the objects that make up the system.